dataweb-GmbH/NShape/README.md

 * NShape promotes a model-view architecture to clearly separate the applications model from the presentation functionality provided by NShape.
 * NShape allows for binding shape properties to model properties, which updates the user interface immediately when the corresponding model data changes.

+NShape was written in pure C#.
+For maximum backward compatibility, it is based on .NET Framework 2.0 but can also be combined with all newer versions.
 Please send an e-mail to support@dataweb.de for all questions regarding NShape.

 License